top of page

 Orion’s Belt

 One of the most recognisable constellations, Orion’s Belt is high in the sky during January.
 Look for the three bright stars in a row, forming the hunter’s belt.
-Orion’s other stars, including Betelgeuse (a red supergiant) and Rigel (a blue supergiant), are also visible.
+Orion’s other stars, including Betelgeuse (a red supergiant) and Rigel (a blue supergiant), are also visible and easy to spot.

 The Quadrantid Meteor Shower

-Peaking in early January, this meteor shower offers up to 50 meteors per hour in ideal conditions.
-While the peak activity occurs around January 4th, you may still catch a few meteors in the nights leading up to and following the peak.
+Peaking around 4 January, the Quadrantids can produce up to 50 meteors per hour in ideal conditions.
+While the peak is brief, you may still see meteors in the nights leading up to and following the peak.

 The Winter Triangle

-Located near the constellation Taurus, the Pleiades is a beautiful group of stars visible in the early evening.
-It’s best seen to the west, just after sunset.
+Located near Taurus, the Pleiades cluster is a beautiful group of stars visible in the early evening.
+Look west just after sunset for the clearest view.

 Planets